mkdoc/mkdoc/doc/readme/cli.md

 ## Command Line Tools

-Command line interfaces to a suite of [commonmark][] processing tools.

 ### mk

 Runs tasks in build files, by default searches for `mkdoc.js` in the current working directory and parent directories.